sanket0x/code-translator-poc/README.md

 5. The key is stored securely in your browser's localStorage
 6. You'll see a "✓ Saved" confirmation

-**Using OpenAI (Paid):**
-1. Get your API key from https://platform.openai.com/api-keys
-2. Open `config.js` and change `aiProvider: 'openai'`
-3. Enter your OpenAI API key in the header
-4. Click "Save"

-**Note**: Your API key is stored locally in your browser and never sent anywhere except directly to the AI provider's API.
+**Note**: Your API key is stored locally in your browser and never sent anywhere except directly to Google's Gemini API.

 ## 🏗️ Project Structure